-- 12.77 The broad categories of necessary infrastructure covered in the IDP include: - Water and Drainage water supply, waste water, flood risk management and resilience, and water quality. - Energy electricity, gas, and renewable energy. - Communications broadband coverage and provision. - Leisure and green infrastructure sport, open space and community facilities. - Education -early years and childcare, primary, secondary, further education, and higher education. - Health hospitals, health centres, GP surgeries, dentists, public health, and preventative health care. - Transport highways, cycle and pedestrian facilities, rail, bus, park and ride, travel management, and car parking. - 12.78 Infrastructure and community facilities are mainly provided by partner agencies and service providers such as water and energy provision by the utility companies; a range of services including highways and social services by Essex County Council; education by a range of public and private sector providers, and healthcare services and facilities by the North East Essex Clinical Commissioning Group and National Health Service England Midlands and East (NHSE) England.
-The IDP identifies the different investment and development time scales for these providers and the Council will work with those providers to help deliver a co-ordinated approach to new infrastructure delivery. - 12.79 Telecommunications and digital infrastructure technologies are evolving rapidly, and proposals will need to enable sites to access high quality digital infrastructure including fibre and wireless services (5G and Long Term Evolution i.e. successor technologies) which are accessible from a range of providers. - 12.80 Developers will be expected to contribute towards meeting appropriate infrastructure costs.
+3.77 The broad categories of necessary infrastructure covered in the IDP include:

+- Water and Drainage water supply, waste water, flood risk management and resilience, and water quality. - Energy electricity, gas, and renewable energy. - Communications broadband coverage and provision. - Leisure and green infrastructure sport, open space and community facilities. - Education early years and childcare, primary, secondary, further education, and higher education. - Health hospitals, health centres, GP surgeries, dentists, public health, and preventative health care. - Transport highways, cycle and pedestrian facilities, rail, bus, park and ride, travel management, and car parking. - 3.78 For the purposes of this policy the widest reasonable definition of infrastructure and infrastructure providers will be applied.
+Examples of types of infrastructure are provided in the glossary appended to this plan.
+Regard should be had to the latest version of the ECC Developers' Guide to Infrastructure Contributions as well as Council Guidance. - 3.79 Infrastructure and community facilities are mainly provided by partner agencies and service providers such as water and energy provision by the utility companies; a range of services including highways and social services by Essex County Council; education by a range of public and private sector providers, and healthcare services and facilities by the North East Essex Clinical Commissioning Group and National Health Service England Midlands and East (NHSE) England.
+The IDP identifies the different investment and development time scales for these providers and the Council will work with those providers to help deliver a coordinated approach to new infrastructure delivery. - 3.80 Telecommunications and digital infrastructure technologies are evolving rapidly, and proposals will need to enable sites to access high quality digital infrastructure including fibre and wireless services (5G and Long-Term Evolution i.e. successor technologies) which are accessible from a range of providers.

+- 3.81 Developers will be expected to contribute towards meeting appropriate infrastructure costs.
 This will include contributions to both on-site costs and strategic off-site infrastructure costs.
 Contributions will be secured under S106 of the Town and Country Planning Act 1990 (as amended) and/or secured through a Community Infrastructure Levy (CIL) as appropriate.
 CIL will complement and not duplicate planning obligations.
 A CIL charging schedule linked to this Plan would stipulate a charge, per square metre of gross internal floorspace, for relevant classes of development.
 A proportion of CIL funds would be passed to Parish/Town councils.
-The Government is currently considering changes to CIL and it may be that contributions are secured under other provisions in future legislation. - 12.81 In the event that essential infrastructure cannot be appropriately delivered to support new development it may be necessary to restrict development from being commenced or, in certain cases, from being permitted.
-When infrastructure cannot be provided within, or is not appropriate to be located on, the development site itself, developers will be expected to make a contribution to the cost to provide the infrastructure elsewhere.

-12.82 Section 1 provides the strategic priorities for infrastructure provision or improvement in Policy SP4, and Policies SP7, 8 and 9 provide further information on specific Garden Community infrastructure requirements.
+The Government is currently considering changes to CIL and it may be that contributions are secured under other provisions in future legislation. - 3.82 In the event that essential infrastructure cannot be appropriately delivered to support new development it may be necessary to restrict development from being commenced or, in certain cases, from being permitted.
+When infrastructure cannot be provided within, or is not appropriate to be located on, the development site itself, developers will be expected to make a contribution to the cost to provide the infrastructure elsewhere. - 3.83 Section 1 provides the strategic priorities for infrastructure provision or improvement in Policy SP4, and Policies SP7, 8 and 9 provide further information on specific Garden Community infrastructure requirements.
 In Section 2, Policy PP1 provides generic infrastructure requirements for new allocations.
 Locational specific infrastructure requirements are identified within allocation policies for urban Colchester and the Sustainable Settlements.